wpo365/wpo365-login/README.txt

 * Improved flow and created hook to handle redirect (for future oauth tokens)
 * Renamed namespace Logger to Util
 * Obfuscated user's id in session cookie

+= 1.4 =
+* Remove usage of PHP session on each page load to optimize for PHP caching